 Another thing to keep in mind is that these dogs are sometimes more sensitive to smells and tastes than regular dogs, so you may want to experiment with different types of food until you find one that your dog likes.
 And finally, always make sure there are plenty of freshwaters available for your dog to drink.

 Exercising a Deaf Dog

-Exercise is just as important for deaf dogs as hearing dogs.
+Exercise is just as important for deaf dogs as for hearing dogs.
 A deaf dog needs the same amount of exercise as a hearing dog.
 Deaf dogs need to be exercised regularly, two to three times a day, and more if your deaf dog is young.
 Deaf dogs are most often kept as pets.
 They make good walking companions, especially if trained to lead their owners.

 Ideas for Exercising Your Dog Indoors

 There are many ways to keep your dog active indoors, especially if one or both ears are deaf.
 Here are a few ideas:

 - Play fetch with a ball or toy.